-State School Aid Fund 6,137,500 Restricted fund established under Article 4, Section 11 of the State Constitution.
+Ctata Cabasi Aid Food State School Aid Fund 6,137,500 Restricted fund established under Article 4, Section 11 of the State Constitution.
 The SAF may be used to provide funding to school districts, higher education (colleges and universities), and school employees' retirement.
-STATE GENERAL FUND/ GENERAL PURPOSE \$20,197,300 Unrestricted state revenue from taxes and other sources.
-(M) UNIVERSITY OF MICHIGA N-FLINT Operations \$23,616,200 Grant to University of Michigan-Flint (UM-Flint) for operations.
+STATE GENERAL FUND/ GENERAL PURPOSE \$20,456,200 0 Unrestricted state revenue from taxes and other sources.
+(M) UNIVERSITY OF MICHIG AN-FLINT Operations \$23,616,200 Grant to University of Michigan-Flint (UM-Flint) for operations.
 The Flint branch of the University of Michigan was established in 1956.
 While the operations of the branch are governed by the same elected board as the main Ann Arbor branch, a distinct appropriation is made by the legislature annually to specifically support those operations.
-Funding Source(s): Restricted 5,548,800 GF/GP 18,067,400 Performance Funding 0 Additional funds appropriated to UM-Flint, calculated based on performance metrics.
+Funding Source(s): Restricted 5,548,800 GF/GP 18,067,400 One-Time Supplemental Funding 236,200 Additional funds appropriated to UM-Flint, calculated based on a 1% increase to operations funding.
 Payment of funds is contingent on university's compliance with requirements under sections 265, 265a, and 265b related to tuition restraint, reverse transfer agreements, dual enrollment credit policy, the Michigan Transfer Network, Title IX reporting and sexual assault prevention.
-Funding Source(s): GF/GP 0 North American Indian Tuition Waiver Costs 348,200 Funds appropriated to cover waived tuition costs incurred under the North American Indian Tuition Waiver program as reported for the most recent fiscal year, FY 2018-19.
-Funding Source(s): GF/GP 348,200 GROSS APPROPRIATION \$23,964,400 Total of all applicable line item appropriations.
-State School Aid Fund 5 5/8 800 Restricted fund established under Article 4, Section 11 of the State State Genoof Ald Fund 3,340,000 Constitution.
-The SAF may be used to provide funding to school STATE GENERAL FUND/ GENERAL PURPOSE Constitution.
-The SAF may be used to provide funding to school districts, higher education (colleges and universities), and school STATE GENERAL FUND/ \$18,415,600 Constitution.
+Funding Source(s): GF/GP 236,200 North American Indian Tuition Waiver Costs 345,000 Funds appropriated to cover waived tuition costs incurred under the North American Indian Tuition Waiver program as reported for the most recent fiscal year, FY 2019-20.
+Funding Source(s): GF/GP 345,000 GROSS APPROPRIATION \$24,197,400 Total of all applicable line item appropriations.
+State School Aid Fund 5,548,800 Restricted fund established under Article 4, Section 11 of the State Constitution.
 The SAF may be used to provide funding to school districts, higher education (colleges and universities), and school employees' retirement.
-STATE GENERAL FUND/ GENERAL PURPOSE \$18,415,600 Constitution.
-The SAF may be used to provide funding to school districts, higher education (colleges and universities), and school employees' retirement.
-STATE GENERAL FUND/ GENERAL PURPOSE (N) WAYNE STATE UNIVERSI \$18,415,600 Constitution.
-The SAF may be used to provide funding to school districts, higher education (colleges and universities), and school employees' retirement.
+STATE GENERAL FUND/ GENERAL PURPOSE \$18,648,600 Unrestricted state revenue from taxes and other sources.
 Unrestricted state revenue from taxes and other sources.
-Grant to Wayne State University (WSU) for operations.
-The first component of WSU was founded in 1868 as the Detroit Medical College; multiple college components were combined into a university organization by the Detroit Board of Education in 1933, and the university became a state institution of higher education via 1956 PA STATE GENERAL FUND/ GENERAL PURPOSE (N) WAYNE STATE UNIVERSI \$18,415,600 ITY \$202,996,700 Constitution.
-The SAF may be used to provide funding to school districts, higher education (colleges and universities), and school employees' retirement.
-Unrestricted state revenue from taxes and other sources.
-Grant to Wayne State University (WSU) for operations.
+GENERAL PURPOSE SITY Grant to Wayne State University (WSU) for operations.
+The first component of WSU was founded in 1868 as the Detroit Medical College; multiple college components were combined into a university organization by the Detroit Board of Education in 1933, and the (N) WAYNE STATE UNIVERS SITY Grant to Wayne State University (WSU) for operations.
+The first component of WSU was founded in 1868 as the Detroit Medical College; multiple college components were combined into a university organization by the Detroit Board of Education in 1933, and the university became a state institution of higher education via 1956 PA (N) WAYNE STATE UNIVERS \$202,996,700 Grant to Wayne State University (WSU) for operations.
 The first component of WSU was founded in 1868 as the Detroit Medical College; multiple college components were combined into a university organization by the Detroit Board of Education in 1933, and the university became a state institution of higher education via 1956 PA 183.
 Funding Source(s): Restricted 47,735,100